dengzeyu/Share/Install_CASM_docker.md

 RUN conda activate casm_dev && pip install python/casm
 WORKDIR /
 ```
+## Development using VSCode
+- Use `vscode-remote` and `ssh` to a machine, you need to configure the machine in `~/.ssh/config`
+- Install `Docker` in the remote machine
+- Then right-click the image and use `attach visual studio code`  to enter the container
+---
 ## Run container
 - More details can be found here: https://docs.docker.com/engine/reference/commandline/run/
 - `-d` is detachable mode (background)